pearcej/cpp4python/_sources/Data_Types_and_Operators/GettingStartedwithData.rst

    Figure 4: C++ variable

 In each case, when we want to output the value to the console, we use the variable name to do so.

 But, we can also identify the memory location of the variable, which is sometimes very valuable.
-In both Python and C++, this address is run dependent.
+In both Python and C++, this address is may change each time the program is run.
+In C++, this will always look odd because it will be the actual memory address written in a hexadecimal code which is a base 16 code like 0x7ffd93f25244.
+In Python it is implementation dependent, it is sometimes a hexadecimal code and sometimes just a count or another way to reference the address.

-In Python we use ``id`` while in C++ we use the *address-of operator*, ``&``.
+In Python we use ``id`` to reference the address, while in C++ we use the *address-of operator*, ``&``.

-.. tabbed:: change_this2
+.. tabbed:: memory-addresses

   .. tab:: C++